srishti-git1110/Contrastive-PCA/README.md

 To understand the use cases of cPCA, refer towards the bottom of the notebook CPCA.ipynb

-The notebook also contains cPCA a simulated example showing the usefulness of cPCA along with explanations on why PCA failed & cPCA works.
+The same notebook also contains a simulated example showing the usefulness of cPCA along with explanations on why PCA failed & cPCA works.

+</br> Image Experiments folder demonstrates CPCA implemeted on a real target data formed by superimposition of images.

 Note: No plagiarism intended.
 Project for learning purposes only.